peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean CanTruncatedIntFitInInt64()`<br>
  Returns whether this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63.
+* `boolean CanValueFitInInt32()`<br>
+ Returns whether this CBOR object stores an integer (CBORType.Integer) within the range of a 32-bit signed integer.
+* `boolean CanValueFitInInt64()`<br>
+ Returns whether this CBOR object stores an integer (CBORType.Integer) within the range of a 64-bit signed integer.
 * `void Clear()`<br>
  Removes all items from this CBOR array or all keys and values from this CBOR map.